brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 ### osb-asah-backend-ext-alfa

-Template service used as reference to create modules that provide additional endpoints.
+This template service is used as a reference to create modules that provide additional endpoints.

 ### osb-asah-backend-ext-seo